 Qantas sets aviation milestone as Perth flight lands in London

-Flight QF9, which originated in Melbourne, landed at London Heathrow at 5.02 am Sunday following a 14,498-km trip from Perth, according to the UK airport operator's website.
-The route marks the first nonstop passenger service between the continents, putting Europe's financial center one night's sleep from the capital of Australia's mineral wealth and the operations of resources companies including BHP Billiton Ltd and Rio Tinto Group.
+Flight QF9, which originated in Melbourne, landed at London Heathrow at 5.02am on Sunday following a 14,498km trip from Perth, according to the UK airport operator's website.
+The route marks the first non-stop passenger service between the continents, putting Europe's financial centre one night's sleep from the capital of Australia's mineral wealth and the operations of resources companies including BHP Billiton Ltd and Rio Tinto Group.

 "It's effectively an overnight flight for me and that feels like I'm saving a lot of time," said Mr Kite.